 48. Try the Conch Fritters at Alabama Jack’s

-This ramshackle open-air bar was built on 2 floating barges in the middle of a mangrove forest where you’ll spot the occasional alligator.
-There is no way you’ll miss Alabama Jack’s as it’s basically the only thing on Card Sound Road, plus it’s bound to have at least a dozen Harley Davidson motorcycles parked out front.
+This ramshackle open-air bar was built on two floating barges in the middle of a mangrove forest where you’ll spot the occasional alligator.
+There is no way you’ll miss Alabama Jack’s as it’s basically the only thing on Card Sound Road.
+Plus, it’s bound to have at least a dozen Harley Davidson motorcycles parked out front.
 While many people refer to Alabama Jack’s as a biker bar, it welcomes locals, tourists, families, retirees, and bikers alike.

-To really experience this Southern Florida institution at it’s finest, stop by between 2:00 and 5:00pm on Saturdays to see the house band, “The Card Sound Machine”, play their weekly set.
+To really experience this Southern Florida institution at its finest, stop by between 2 pm and 5 pm on Saturdays to see the house band, “The Card Sound Machine”, play their weekly set.
 This same band has been playing at Alabama Jack’s for the last 30 years.

 49. Go Scuba Diving in Key Largo

 Key Largo is the most northern island in the Florida Key’s chain and boasts sandy beaches, beautiful sunsets, and an abundance of marine life.
 This 33-mile-long island, also known as the dive capital of America, has unbeatable scuba diving spots that are well worth a visit underwater.